ReadyResearchers/Movies123forMe/README.md

 ## Installation

+To run through Streamlit Cloud, simply navigate to the following [URL](https://movies123forme.streamlit.app/).
+If you prefer to host locally to your machine, please go through the following installation steps.

 As this project relies on [Poetry](https://python-poetry.org/docs/) for dependency and package management, the way to install all necessary dependencies is by simply running the following:

 ```poetry install```